Restaurant: Cafe Medina

 - $3.15 waffle + $1 per topping

-- Try the waffles because they’re famous here, but they’re not the best in the city (in my opinion), although still good.
-They’re also small and a bit overpriced.
-If they were amazing I don’t mind, but there is better.
+- Try the waffles because they’re famous here, but they’re not my favourite in the city although still good.

 - I really wish the waffles were made upon order.
 They really should be if they’re so well known for them.
-However they’re made in house in the morning and are popped in the toaster before being served.

-- Sugar crystals.
-Also known as “pearl sugar” which Patisserie Lebeau imports from Belgium!
-Pearl sugar are little clumps of natural sugar that are supposed to be found throughout the waffle… but these ones didn’t have them.
-Maybe I hit 1-2 of them, but I think it was my imagination.
+- Pearl sugar are little clumps of natural sugar that are supposed to be found throughout the waffle… but these ones didn’t have them.

 - It wasn’t that fluffy, but at least it wasn’t dry and it’s better than the waffles from Michi Waffle & Espresso Bar.